OpenSuSE Man Pages

 system has detected that it is low on disk space.
 Valid values

-action_mail_acct as well as sending the message to syslog. exec
+tion_mail_acct as well as sending the message to syslog. exec

 /path-to-script will execute the script.
 You cannot pass parame-

-daemon to shutdown the computer system.
+shutdown the computer system.
+Except for rotate, it will perform

 disk_full_action